-• Enter the user name and password, the full name (optional), and email (optional) for each administrative user account.

-Note that the passwords are one-time use passwords which must be changed when the user logs in the first time.

-- Ideally, create a different user account for each of these administrative roles for a strict separation of duties, or combine roles as necessary. - Ensure that passwords are between 8 and 30 characters in length and contain at least one of each of the following: an uppercase letter, a lowercase letter, a number, and a special character from the set: period (.), comma (,), underscore (), plus sign (+), colon (:), exclamation mark (!).
-In addition, the passphrase may include a space character () provided it is not used as the first or last character of the passphrase. - If you want the user to be able to grant their role to other users, then select the Allow Forward Grant check box.
+- Enter the user name and password, the full name (optional), and email (optional) for each administrative user account. - Note that the passwords are one-time use passwords which must be changed when the user logs in the first time. - Ideally, create a different user account for each of these administrative roles for a strict separation of duties, or combine roles as necessary. - Ensure that passwords have 8 or more characters and contain at least one of each of the following: an uppercase letter, a lowercase letter, a number, and a special character from the set: period (.), comma (,), underscore (), plus sign (+), colon (:), exclamation mark (!).
+In addition, the passphrase may include a space character () provided it is not used as the first or last character of the passphrase.

-5. In the Recovery Passphrase section, create the recovery password.
+- If you want the user to be able to grant their role to other users, then select the Allow Forward Grant check box. - In the Recovery Passphrase section, create the recovery password.